DOnROnald/Ragnarok-Clicker/README.md

 **8.** right click on the green 'H' in your taskbar and choose 'Reload this Script'

 **9.** you are good to go.

+## Requirements

+You should have the 'Buy Available Upgrades' Button and the 'Farm/Progression mode' button unlocked

 ## Features